pearcetm/jsproteinmapper/README.md

 Displays [aggregated](#helpers.aggregate) mutation data in bar chart form.

 ## Fetching protein structure from pfam
-When protein structure information is fetched from [pfam](pfam.xfam.org), the resulting JSON string must first be parsed to create a javascript structure.
+When protein structure information is fetched from [pfam](pfam.xfam.org), the resulting JSON string must first be parsed to create a javascript object.
 The results are returned in an array; since we are only dealing with a *single* result, the relevant information is in the *first element* of the array.

 ```javascript
 results = JSON.parse(json_string_from_pfam); //parse the json string